Into the Wild Galápagos

 Throughout the expedition, we’ll be working alongside experienced local guides and operators who are deeply connected to the islands and committed to sustainable tourism practices that help preserve this extraordinary environment for future generations.

 As part of the expedition, we’ll have the opportunity to support a local coral restoration NGO by volunteering a day to assist in some hands-on community science!
-We’ll receive a talk with their local partners before helping them to clean and maintain the newly planted coral beds!
+We’ll help them to collect coral data and then sitting down for a workshop at sunset with some coconuts!

 This is a unique opportunity to learn more about reef restoration initiatives in the Galápagos and support the ongoing work being done to protect marine biodiversity in one of the world’s most unique ocean environments.